Women Travelers

 • Research taxi and other ride share companies before you go.
 Make sure they are licensed and reputable.

 • Consider using app-based transportation companies, which offer a record of your ride.
 This is unlike hailing a ride on the street.
-Some companies also allow a rider to share their real-time ride record to another phone.
+Some companies also allow a rider to require drivers to verify a unique PIN upon pick-up.
+You can also share the real-time ride record to another phone.
 This record is useful to identify the vehicle and driver later.

-• Avoid traveling in busy sections of train cars or on crowded buses.
-Public transportation might create opportunities for inappropriate or unwanted physical contact and makes pickpocketing easier.
+• Avoid traveling in crowded sections of train cars or on crowded buses.
+Public transportation might create opportunities for inappropriate or unwanted physical contact.
+It also makes pickpocketing easier.

-Review our Lodging page and also do the following:
+Review our Lodging Safety page and also do the following:

 • When registering, use your first initial and no title (don’t use “Mrs., Ms., or Miss”).